On the Short Dissipation Scales and Current-Sheet Properties of Low-Coronal EUV Brightenings: Theoretical Framework: From Parker's Nanoflares to Low-Energy EUV Brightenings

 However, these models still could not explain events below $10^{23}$ erg, as they focused exclusively on perpendicular current dissipation in the coronal part of loops.

-\subsection{Anomalous Resistivity: The Missing Mechanism for Low-Energy Picoflares}
+\subsection{Anomalous Resistivity: The Missing Mechanism for Low-Energy EUV Brightenings}

 The resolution lies in recognizing that Population B events represent parallel current dissipation in the low-$\beta$ environment of footpoint regions.
 In the low chromosphere and transition region, energy transfer starts through parallel electric fields or quasi-parallel currents.

 When current density exceeds critical thresholds, two primary instabilities drive anomalous resistivity in the collisionless plasma:

 \begin{itemize} \item \textbf{Buneman instability}: Occurs when electron drift velocity exceeds electron thermal velocity ($v_d > v_{th,e}$) \item \textbf{Ion-acoustic instability}: Occurs when $v_d > c_s$ (ion sound speed) \end{itemize}